Idomenae: History

 The most important archaeological site of the Valandovo Municipality was inhabited from the 7th century BC until the 6th century AD.
 The ruins at Isar, Marvinci are believed to be the ancient Macedonian town of Idomenae, which first appeared in documentation in the 5th century BC during the Peloponnesian War.
 It sits on a hill above the Vardar River.
 This was a fortified settlement formed near the springs of the river.
 It later became a Roman city.

 Sitalces, king of Thrace, on his route from Thrace to Macedonia, crossed Mount Cercine, leaving the Paeones on his right, and the Sinti and Maedi on his left, and descended upon the long river Axius at Idomenae.
 Sitalces and his troops destroyed Idomenae in 429 B.C.

-It is described by Ptolemy as being within the province of Emathia, and was near Doberus, next to which it is named by Hierocles among the towns of Consular Macedonia under the Byzantine Empire.
-Idomenae is documented from the early to mid 5th century BCE.
+It is described by Ptolemy as being within the province of Emathia, and was near Doberus, in Paeonia.
+It is named by Hierocles among the towns of the Byzantine Diocese of Macedonia.
+Idomenae is documented from the early to mid-5th century BCE.

 Before becoming a part of the province of Emathia the city was the administrative center of the Parorbelia region of ancient Macedonia.
-During the rule of Philip II the region was defunct and incorporated together with Idomenae into Bottiaea which in turn was renamed to Emathia.
+During the rule of Philip II the region was defunct and incorporated together with Idomenae into Lower Macedonia.
+According to the theorodokoi (officials responsible for receiving sacred envoys sent to consult an oracle) list from Delphi, the city of Idomenae was represented by two theorodokoi: Hikkotimos (Ἱκκότιμος) and Ameinocrates (Ἀμεινοκράτης).

 It is now the archaeological site of Isar, located near the village of Marvinci, in the Valandovo municipality of modern-day North Macedonia.
+The Peutinger Map mentions it as Idomenia.